Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 101.  ### Question101
 What are two ways that architecture and infrastructure are handled in Scrum? (choose the best two answers)

-- [x] They are implemented along with functional development of the product.
+- [x] They are implemented along with functional development of the Product.
 - [ ] They are built by a separate team through the creation of an architectural runway.
 - [x] They are added to the Product Backlog and addressed in early Sprints, while always requiring at least some business functionality, no matter how small.
 - [ ] They are discussed, determined, and documented before the actual feature development Sprints.